Table of Contents

-The Sennheiser HD290Pro series headphones are a very popular choice in the music community.
+The Sennheiser HD280Pro series headphones are the best digital piano headphones for the money.
 These headphones claim up to 32 DB of noise reduction and I tested these to the max.
 These do as they say, as long as you fit them on your ears properly.

 The decibel reduction is just as advertised as it will block ut 32 DB from your environment.

 I believe the Sennheiser HD280Pro’s are a great product overall.
 One thing that I like is that they are coiled.
 This means the cable won’t rip or break as easily as others will.
 With headphones, this is frustrating as you can spend hundreds only to then rip the wire.